daskeyboard/daskeyboard-applet--birthday-reminder/README.md

 ## Example

-The "1" key will blink and remind you the birthday of the person you entered.
+The key chosen will blink and remind you the birthday of the person you entered.

 ![Birthday Reminder on a Das Keyboard Q](assets/image.png "Birthday Reminder result")